Search features

 h Email Email More info More Info

 ENTR 460.
 INDEPENDENT STUDY.
 Individual study of specialized topics in entrepreneurship.
 Prerequisites: Senior standing and permission of the department chair.
-Semester course, one, two or three hours.
+One, two or three hours.

 a section of the INDEPENDENT STUDY course in Entrepreneurship - ENTR